-Section 10.13. - Board of Public Works.
+Section 12.11. - Board of Public Works.

-There shall be a Board of Public Works consisting of five (5) members who shall be Administrative Appointments of the First Selectman.
+There shall be a Board of Public Works consisting of five (5) members who shall be Administrative Appointments of the First Selectman and who shall serve a term of two (2) years.
 One (1) member of the Board of Public Works shall be a member of the Board of Selectmen.

 The Board of Public Works shall be responsible for the general management and supervision of the Public Works Department and for purchasing and maintenance of all Department property and equipment.
 The Board shall have the responsibility to approve the yearly budget proposals submitted to the Board of Finance.
 The Public Works Board shall have the responsibility to submit and monitor and approve a five (5) year capital plan for the upkeep and replacement of equipment used in the Public Works Department.
 The Board must approve all Department financial line-item transfers throughout the fiscal year.
 The Board shall be the policy making body and shall establish operational directives to be executed by the Director of Public Works or managerial personnel.
 The Board shall have the duties and powers as are conferred or imposed under the provisions of this Charter.
 The Board shall make the rules and regulations governing the Department and personnel, and shall fix the compensation of all supervisors and employees within the Department, within the limitations and appropriations provided, subject to labor negotiations where required.